Manage the effect's progress

 You have probably noticed the Progress button under the name of each effect.
 This button is used to manage the speed at which the chosen effect will be carried out.

-Click on the Progress button and then on the small black section appearing on the screen (see opposite)
+Click on the Progress button and then on the small black section appearing on the screen (see the screenshot on the left)

 The Progress profile editor will then appear.

 The interface of this window is identical to the one presented for brush profile setting in lesson 2.

 The Bin and Spline menus, the Flip X, Flip Y and Delete buttons are the same as the ones you have studied before.